kastenhq/k10-openshift-lab/lab3_k10_backup/index.md

 - We have granular control on how we restore from backup, including whether from on-cluster or exported storage
 - We have granular control over which components we wish to recover and/or overwrite

 Congratulations, you finished the Kasten K10 Demo on Red Hat OpenShift!
+While we only covered a simple backup and restore in this demo, Kasten can do much more, such as:

+- Backup and protect advanced workloads deployed on OpenShift in a crash-consistent manner (e.g. Databases)
+- Backup and protect OpenShift Virtualization VM workloads
+- Prevent data loss and help you quickly recover in the event of a disaster (e.g. a Ransomware attack)
+- Migrate application and VM workloads from non-OpenShift K8s clusters to OpenShift
+- Migrate workloads from on-premises to the cloud, or vice versa
+- Integrate with CI/CD pipelines to automatically backup and protect workloads as they are deployed

-To learn more visit [kasten.io](https://kasten.io)
+To learn more visit [kasten.io](https://kasten.io).